-Creating barcodes for Sketch
+Creating Barcodes for Sketch

-Even as Sketch is vector-based — which means that every shape you draw can be resized to any dimension without losing sharpness — it isn’t meant to create and output correctly formatted barcodes that comply with industry standards and can be read by barcode scanners.
+Sketch is vector-based, which means that every shape you draw can be resized to any dimension without losing sharpness.
+However, Sketch can’t create and output correctly-formatted barcodes that comply with industry standards.
+We’ve found that barcodes from Sketch often can’t be read by barcode scanners.

-Sketch is vector-based but only features pixel-based measurements and sizes, it is preferable to import your barcode art in a vector format.
+Sketch is vector-based but only features pixel-based measurements and sizes.
+It is preferable to import your Sketch barcode art in a vector format.